Flutter CTO Report 2024

 Active community, support, and available resources are very important when it comes to developing and maintaining a fast-growing application.
 So, which one wins in that field—Flutter or MAUI?

-Although MAUI has the .NET community’s support and benefits from established Xamarin’s ecosystem, Flutter is more popular when it comes to cross-platform development and development tools - its community is larger and more active.
+Although MAUI has the .NET community’s support and benefits from established Xamarin’s ecosystem, Flutter is more popular when it comes to cross-platform apps and development tools - its community is larger and more active.
 There are many contributors to third-party packages, but also Flutter and Dart repositories.
 When it comes to MAUI, unfortunately, many C# developers already changed their stack to other cross-platform frameworks, including Flutter.
 All that is because the evolved MAUI is not that different from Xamarin, and at the same time, migrating all complex features takes too much time and effort.

 Flutter is known as easy to learn for both beginners and experienced developers, whereas MAUI has a more complex architecture and steeper learning curve.
 Flutter does require learning a less popular language than C# — Dart programming language — but both have similar syntax.
 While C# is an imperative programming language, where you have to describe how the app does what you want it to do, Dart is declarative - it’s enough to state what it should do without specifying its flow.
 This makes Flutter more progressive and maintainable.

 There is more documentation, tutorials, and content on forums like StackOverflow for Flutter than there is for MAUI.
 LeanCode itself brings a lot to the table - we share knowledge about Flutter, publish new open-source packages, and participate in and organize Flutter meetings and conferences.
-We also have prepared many internal tools to ease into every new project, including our CoreLibrary with strongly typed contracts that ensure coherent communication between the server and the application but also speed up typical features that most applications need.
+We also have prepared many internal tools to ease into every new project, including our CoreLibrary with strongly typed contracts that ensure coherent communication between the server and the application but also speed up typical features that most mobile apps need.

 Flutter vs .NET MAUI: A final comparison